Smile asymptotics for Bachelier implied volatility: Introduction

 \section{Introduction}

-In recent years, the Bachelier model \cite{bachelier1900jeu,davis2006} has regained relevance in financial modelling, particularly in markets where the underlying can take negative values, such as interest rates and certain commodity futures \cite{CMEGroup}.
-Given this renewed interest, a refined understanding of the Implied Volatility within the Bachelier setting has become increasingly relevant.
+In recent years, the Bachelier model \citep{bachelier1900jeu,davis2006} has regained relevance in financial modelling, particularly in markets where the underlying can take negative values, such as interest rates and certain commodity futures \citep{CMEGroup,ICE}.
+Given this renewed interest, a refined understanding of the implied volatility within the Bachelier setting has become increasingly relevant.

-In the context of Implied Volatility asymptotic, the work of Benaim and Friz \cite{benaim2009regular} has significantly advanced the theoretical understanding of smile behaviour in the Black–Scholes framework.
-By leveraging the theory of regular variation \cite{bingham1987regular}, they established a rigorous connection between the tail behaviour of the underlying's distribution and the wings of the Implied Volatility surface.
-Their framework provided a powerful extension of Lee’s moment formula \cite{lee2004moment}, yielding precise asymptotic under mild integrability conditions, that are in fact satisfied by most models of practical interest.
-A detailed description of this problem can be found in excellent textbooks (see, e.g., [\citen{gatheral2011volatility}, Ch.7]).
+In the context of implied volatility asymptotics, the work of \cite{benaim2009regular} has significantly advanced the theoretical understanding of smile behaviour in the Black–Scholes framework.
+By leveraging the theory of regular variation \citep{bingham1987regular}, they established a rigorous connection between the tail behaviour of the underlying's distribution and the wings of the implied volatility surface.
+Their framework provided a powerful extension of \cite{lee2004moment} moment formula, yielding precise asymptotics under mild integrability conditions that are, in fact, satisfied by most models of practical interest.
+A detailed description of this problem can be found in excellent textbooks \citep[see, e.g.,][Ch.7]{gatheral2011volatility}.